norepimorphism/regent/README.md

 - It is very similar to that of regular struct fields, with the only difference being the <code>:&nbsp;<em>width</em></code> suffix.
 This syntactical similarity complements the conceptual similarity between bitfields and regular struct fields, and as a practical matter, it flattens the learning curve of the new syntax.
 - It plays into the programmer's intuitions.
 "Hidden information" such as the position and order of bitfields is *encoded* in the position and order of the bitfield declarations themselves.

-And you would be forgiven for assuming a good syntax begets a good feature.
+And you would be forgiven for assuming a good syntax begets good semantics.
 Unfortunately, many important properties of C bitfields are implementation-defined, undefined, or unspecified, rendering them non-portable at best and dangerous at worst.
 To name a few:

 - The claim that bitfields are ordered according to their declarations is only partly true.
 C structs are divided into one or more *allocation units*, and the order of bitfields inside an allocation unit is implementation-defined.
 If, and only if, this order is in the same direction as that of the units themselves, will the order of bitfields correspond to the order of bitfield declarations.
 - It is implementation-defined as to whether bitfields may straddle (cross) unit boundaries.
 If not, padding will be inserted, making the struct no longer tightly-packed.